 If you have a loved one who is suffering from a severe case of aspiration pneumonia that was left untreated or was caused by neglect, you may have a personal injury case and should speak with a qualified Orlando nursing home abuse attorney, who you can find at The Turnbull Law Firm.

-While aspiration pneumonia is caused by a liquid or solid going into the lung’s airways or lungs, there are certain scenarios that increase a person’s risk of contracting it because they are not able to properly clear the airways by coughing.
+While aspiration pneumonia is caused by a liquid or solid going into the lung’s airways or lungs, certain scenarios increase a person’s risk of contracting it because they cannot properly clear the airways by coughing.
 The risk of aspiration pneumonia increases with the following:

 Aspiration Pneumonia is not simply a consequence of aging.
 A nursing home patient who is neglected is more likely to suffer from this infection because they may not receive assistance during meal times where there is an increased likelihood of having food travel into the airway.
 Furthermore, if they are left unattended for long periods of time, the nursing home staff would not notice the symptoms of the pneumonia and be unable to help the elderly patient seek hospital treatment in time for a successful outcome.

-Contact The Turnbull Firm if You Suspect Nursing Home Neglect
+Contact The Turnbull Law Firm If You Suspect Nursing Home Neglect

-If your loved one has become sick or succumbed to aspiration pneumonia and you believe that their symptoms were neglected by the nursing home staff, you may have a personal injury case.
-The knowledgeable Orlando aspiration pneumonia lawyers at The Turnbull Firm can help you further investigate and submit a claim.
-Contact us today at 407-612-6464 to schedule a free consultation.
+If your loved one has become sick or succumbed to aspiration pneumonia, and you believe that the nursing home staff neglected their symptoms, you may have a personal injury case.
+The knowledgeable Orlando aspiration pneumonia lawyers at The Turnbull Law Firm can help you further investigate and submit a claim.
+Contact us today at 863-336-6993 to schedule a free consultation.